AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **controller_launch_wait_time**

-  Time in second to wait for Apache to be up.
-Default value is 300.
+  Time in second to wait for controller to be up.
+Default value is 180.

 ### Outputs